tjvantoll/articles/hackster/pest/article.md

 I’ve watched a lot of war movies, so I know the first step to winning any war is to understand your enemy.
 And as a software developer, I’m constantly looking for an excuse to overengineer solutions to my problems.

-That’s why I used a Raspberry Pi, a Pi camera, a bit of machine learning to try to catch my yard’s attackers in action.
+That’s why I used a Raspberry Pi, a Pi camera, and a bit of machine learning to try to catch my yard’s attackers in action.
 More specifically, here’s a high-level overview of what I did.

 * I put a Raspberry Pi in my yard.
 * I connected a motion detector to the Pi.